camptocamp/papyrus/README.rst

 Notes:

-* the ``pyramid_handlers`` package is required for creating *handlers* and *actions*, in place *view callbables*.
+* the ``pyramid_handlers`` package is required for creating *handlers* and *actions*, in place *view callable*.
 Handlers basically emulate Pylons' controllers, so people coming from Pylons may want to use ``pyramid_handlers`` in their Pyramid applications.